kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 Use case 1:
-As an administrator, I can create a namespace for a person that can't create privileged containers AND enforces that the UID of the containers is set to a certain value
+As an administrator, I can create a namespace for a person that can't create privileged containers AND enforce that the UID of the containers is set to a certain value

 Use case 2:
 As a cluster operator, an infrastructure component should be able to create a pod with elevated